Münchner Volkstheater: New building

 In 2012 multiple investigations and surveys showed that a thorough reconstruction of the building in the Brienner Straße is necessary.
 The theater building had multiple errors.
 Too little space for storage, workshop and rehearsal rooms.
-The Volkstheater had to store the stage designs outside of München in 40 containers and had to rent (out) rehearsal spaces.
+The Volkstheater had to store the stage designs outside Munich in 40 containers and had to rent (out) rehearsal spaces.
 Adding to the problems: the theatre wasn't accessible for visitors with disabilities, a fly system / fly loft and a garage was missing, also fire prevention needed improvement.
 The Münchner Stadtrat, city council of Munich decided (with one vote against it) in December 2017 that the Volkstheater should get a new building.

 Following a contest, the architecture office LRO Lederer Ragnarsdóttir Oei got to plan and finish the project with the general contractor company Georg Reisch.
 The Reisch firm signed a contract stating to finish the project with the agreed upon cost until the pre-agreed deadline.

-The theatre was being built until 2021, cost 130,7 million euros with 18.000 square metres on the Viehhofgelände.
+The theatre was being built until 2021, cost 130.7 million euros with 18,000 square metres on the Viehhofgelände.
 Christian Stückl opened the doors of the new Volkstheater with his production of “Edward II.” on the 15th of October 2021.